 5. Research on the average heart rate during sleep suggests that oversleeping causes health problems.

 Sleeping more than you need can significantly increase your chances of developing diabetes, obesity, and heart problems.
 Studies have shown that individuals who sleep 9–10 hours are 21% more likely to become obese in just six years.

 Some facts about sleep point to heart diseases, as the studies showed that women who slept 9–11 hours a night had a 38% higher chance of developing heart diseases over time than women who slept up to eight hours per night.

 On the other hand, diabetes is more likely to develop in both individuals who oversleep and those who are sleep deprived.

-6. Children and teenagers need more sleep than adults.
+6. Based on teenage sleep statistics, children and teenagers need more sleep than adults.